flafmg/Dandelion/README.md

 It aims to be an easier and cleaner alternative to MC Galaxy, but still far from it at this development stage

 ---

-## 🤝 Contributing

-Contributions are welcome!
-If you want to suggest improvements or help with development, feel free to open an issue or pull request.

----